2014 New York Mets season

 The 2014 New York Mets season was the 53rd season of the franchise.
 The Mets finished 79–83, their most wins since the 2010 season.
 Also, they finished tied for second place in the National League East, their highest place in the standings since 2008.
+Despite their sub-.500 record, the Mets had a positive run differential, scoring 629 runs and allowing 618, for a Pythagorean expectation of 82–80.
 On July 8, the Mets won 8–3 over the Atlanta Braves to celebrate their 4,000th win in team history.

 Offseason

 On November 22, 2013, the Mets signed Chris Young to a one-year $7.25 million deal.

 The Mets agreed to terms with free agent outfielder Curtis Granderson on a four-year contract worth $60 million on December 6, 2013.

 The Mets signed Bartolo Colón to a two-year, $20 million deal on December 11, 2013 to bolster their starting rotation, with the expected season long absence of ace starter Matt Harvey due to Tommy John surgery in October.

 The Mets opened up the regular season on March 31, 2014 at home against the Washington Nationals.